vaibhavj20/Bus-Booking-App/README.md

 Web application designed to manage bus bookings.
-This application offers users a platform to reserve bus seats conveniently.
+This application offers users a platform to reserve buses conveniently.
 Users can input their personal details such as name, email, and phone number, along with selecting their preferred bus type from a list.

 Once users submit their booking information through the provided form, the application dynamically adds their details to a list displayed on the webpage.
 Each entry in the list comprehensively includes the user's name, email, phone number, and the type of bus they have booked.